Report WritingTemplatesPentesting

 Generic remediation.
 “Update your software” and “implement input validation” are not recommendations.
 Name the specific patch, the specific function, the specific configuration change.

 Missing retest section.
 For compliance engagements, you need a retest section showing each finding was verified as fixed.
-Add it to your template by default.
+Add it to your pentest report template by default.
+See our internal network pentest report guide for a real-world example.

 No version history.
 Reports go through revisions.
 Track them.
 Version 1.0, 1.1, 2.0 with dates and change summaries.